-The role of the Wellington Wind Symphony music director is diverse, including but not limited to the following areas:
+The role of the Symphony on the Bay Music Director is diverse, including but not limited to the following areas:

 Artistic: The music director drives the group’s artistic decisions and activities, including programming, guest artist selection, and special projects while respecting the artistic vision of the group.
-The music director also serves as principal conductor for at least three quarters of each season’s programming, conducting rehearsals, concerts and special events.
+The music director also serves as principal conductor for each season’s programming, conducting rehearsals, concerts and special events.

 Administrative: The music director makes artistic decisions within a set financial framework and provides regular support to building the profile of the group within the community.
-The music director will serve on the board of directors as a voting member; plan and announce rehearsal schedules to maximize efficiency and productivity; be involved in personnel decisions including seating, solos, incompatibilities and attendance issues; work with the personnel manager and section leaders to find players as required; assist the librarian with acquiring music and ensuring its delivery to players in a timely manner; and be responsible for contracting with soloists and guest conductors as required.
+The music director will serve on the board of directors as ex officio member; work hand in hand with the Operations Manager on marketing messages and community engagement plans, plan and announce rehearsal schedules to maximize efficiency and productivity; be involved in personnel decisions including seating, solos, incompatibilities and attendance issues; work with the personnel manager and section leaders to find players as required; assist the librarian with acquiring music and ensuring its delivery to players in a timely manner; and be responsible for contracting with soloists and guest conductors as required.

 Community: The music director participates in community engagement and outreach initiatives.
 The music director is committed to raising the profile of the group, expanding its audience and ensuring its ongoing sustainability and participates in fund-raising initiatives as required.